Concluding Balladeer’s Blog’s examination of another old, old, OLD Marvel Comics hit.

 And the whole Infinity War/ Infinity Gauntlet shtick was just a revisiting of Thanos’ first few plans, involving (1.) the Cosmic Cube (renamed the Tesseract) and later (2.) a collection of six Soul Gems (later ret-conned into being separate Infinity Gems and not just six Soul Gems).

-“THE CHAMPION OF LIFE” – Jim Starlin churned out a very nice piece of Young Adult Sci-Fi with the way he treated this concept of a champion of life and a champion of death.
-Previously he had his mythic embodiments of Chaos and Order use some of their subordinate entities to “super-charge” Captain Marvel’s powers – and give him blonde hair instead of white (?) – back in the original Thanos War.
+“THE CHAMPION OF LIFE” – Marvel Comics churned out a very nice piece of Young Adult Sci-Fi with the way they treated this concept of a champion of life and a champion of death.
+Previously they had their mythic embodiments of Chaos and Order use some of their subordinate entities to “super-charge” Captain Marvel’s powers – and give him blonde hair instead of white (?) – back in the original Thanos War.

 Now, with Thanos turning up alive after all, it makes sense for Chaos and Order to turn to a figure with more potential for cosmic power, like Adam Warlock, who emerges from his cocoon more powerful each time.

-With this Magus storyline, Starlin took things beyond mere superhero shenanigans and into the realm of fun – albeit dark – science fiction theorizing on the nature of life, death, madness, anarchy, etc.
+With this Magus storyline, Marvel Comics took things beyond mere superhero shenanigans and into the realm of fun – albeit dark – science fiction theorizing on the nature of life, death, madness, anarchy, etc.

 A young reader’s first-blush feeling might be that a Champion of Life is automatically a positive “good guy” figure and a Champion of Death a negative “bad guy” figure.
 This story might have been the first exposure a lot of young people had to storylines which question such simplistic notions.